Media coverage for my study and publication

 “I hope to help create quality global educational standards for primary education through the exchange between American institutions and academia in Kurdistan,” she concluded.

-To contribute to this study, take the survey
+To contribute to this study, take the survey.

 Editing by Karzan Sulaivany